 The CZ-1 DAC runs at a sampling rate of 40kHz, and the filter rolls off at 20kHz.
-This filter is apparently for the BBD in the stereo chorus.
-It could be interesting to completely bypass this circuit and possibly realise an improved frequency response/ lower noise floor.
-However, even with the chorus circuit, the CZ-1 is the best sounding of all the CZ range, when correctly calibrated.
+It could be interesting to completely bypass this filter circuit and possibly realise an improved frequency response/ lower noise floor.
+This seems to be common with Casio keyboards, where a heavy-handed LPF is used to lower noise at the expense of a duller sound.

 Improving the sound